 - Branded colors create trust in the page since they’re recognizable

-Shark’s lead generation form example shows how a referral program is a brilliant way to explode your conversions by getting more than one email address per form.
+Shark’s lead generation form example shows how a refer-a-friend form is a brilliant way to explode your conversions by getting more than one email address per form.

 - Uses social proof to gather not one but 2 leads at once